 No death from Covid in 24hrs

-Two died and 72 tested positive for the virus the day before.
+One died and 61 tested positive for the virus the day before.

 Bangladesh reported its first case on 8 March 2020 and the maiden death on 18 March the same year.